 Glasgow City Health and Social Care Partnership’s (HSCP) updated Communications Strategy and its summary are available.
 It was approved by the Glasgow City Integration Joint Board (IJB) on 23 September 2020.

 This is the HSCP’s second Communications Strategy, the first one was approved by the IJB on 18 January 2017.

 Glasgow City HSCP uses its communications to help people, communities and organisations be aware of, understand and engaged in its work and services.
 This includes people who are supported by, work with or have an interest in the HSCP.

 To ensure the HSCP has a good quality and consistent framework for its communications with large audiences, and that it makes improvements where needed, work was undertaken in 2019-20 to review and update the HSCP’s first Communications Strategy.
 This included survey and engagement activity with a range of people, groups and organisations to get their views and ideas, and an updated strategy with an improvement action plan was developed based on feedback.
 The IJB approved the HSCP’s second Communications Strategy in September 2020.

 - sets out the HSCP’s framework for communications – vision, objectives, approach, standards and governance

-- defines the Partnership’s audience who it will communicate with
+- defines the key audiences who it communicates with – both internal and external

-- defines its communication channels and
+- defines its communications channels and